Economics

 100

-The results also provide information about the nature of policy and company’s preference.
-The results depicts that majority of respondents (65%) selected the insurance policy that offered low risk, 23% availed the option for moderate risks and minimum return.
+The results also provide information about the nature of the policy and the company’s preference.
+The results depict that the majority of respondents (65%) selected the insurance policy that offered low risk, and 23% availed the option for moderate risks and minimum return.
 Only 12% availed the facility of insurance for high risk and high return.
-The preferences of consumers also changed due to the type of company.
-Majority of respondents (81%) preferred the LIC for purchasing insurance policy while 19% relied on private companies.
+Consumer preferences also change depending on the type of company.
+The majority of respondents (81%) preferred the LIC for purchasing insurance policies, while 19% relied on private companies.

 Table Nature of policy